-The waistband is also pretty comfortable.
-It offers a good amount of stretch that isn't too tight, providing a versatile fit for lots of women of different shapes and sizes.
-The material on the band is not padded like other super cozy base layers, but it still feels good for all-day wear.
+The waistband is also comfortable.
+It offers a good amount of stretch that isn't too tight with a versatile fit built for all types of women.
+The material on the band is not padded like other super cozy base layers but still feels good for all-day wear.

-The seams are flat, and the fabric doesn't chafe, even when your skin is sensitive, cold, and dry.
-The fit is fairly true to size, being long enough for those with longer legs.
+The seams are flat and the fabric doesn't chafe, even when your skin is sensitive, cold, and dry.
+The fit is true to size, being long enough for those with longer limbs.
 The cuffs at the bottom of the pant are also quite stretchy.
 So if you have bigger calves, the fabric will stretch out to accommodate.
-That said, there is a seam at the cuff that does limit the sizing, unlike other thicker merino wool bottoms we tested.
+That said, there is a seam at the cuff that does limit its sizing.

-After wearing these bottoms for the last few months, we haven't noticed any durability issues so far.
-We've washed it several times, and the fabric hasn't pilled, nor have we seen any snags or holes in the fabric.
+After wearing these bottoms for the last year, we've noticed only a couple of fabric snags.
 We appreciate the reinforced knees that add to the durability of these pants, especially if you find yourself kneeling a lot while in the backcountry.

-This is one of the most expensive base layer bottoms tested.
-While it does host cute colors and neat design, none of its performance features surpass other (slightly) lower-priced contenders.
-That said, Ortovox is a pretty rad company that manufactures all of its products from sustainable sources and is part of the 'Fair Wear' group that promotes safe and healthy working conditions for workers.
+Ortovox is a pretty rad company that manufactures all of its products from sustainable sources and is part of the 'Fair Wear' group that promotes safe and healthy working conditions for workers.
 If you're willing to invest in a company with these values, then we'd say it's worth the extra money.
-However, if you're simply looking at the performance of the product, there are better-priced options out there with similar or marginally better performance.
+The lightweight performance is another factor to consider when looking at value.
+There's no other option that breathes as well, is as comfortable, or looks as cool.

 — Amber King